Sepak takraw: Predecessors

 Sepak Takraw may have been introduced to Southeast Asia by the Chinese, who were inspired by the traditional game Cuju, an ancient military exercise where soldiers play to keep a leather ball filled with feathers airborne by kicking it back and forth between two or more people.
 As the game evolved, the feather-stuffed ball was replaced by an air-filled ball with a two-layered hull.
 Cuju is also considered by the International Football Association (FIFA) as the origin of football as a sport.

 In Myanmar, Sepak Takraw is known as "chinlone".
 Chinlone has played a prominent role in Myanmar for about 1,500 years.
 Its style is performance-based because it was first created as a demonstrative activity to entertain Burmese royalty.
 Chinlone is heavily influenced by traditional Burmese martial arts and dance.

 In Malaysia, the first recorded instance of Sepak Takraw, with balls made of woven strips of rattan, was in the Malacca Sultanate (present-day Malaysia) in the 15th century, according to an ancient Malay manuscript, "Sejarah Melayu" (Malay Annals).
 The Malay Annals described an incident involving Raja Muhammad, a son of Sultan Mansur Shah, who was accidentally hit with a rattan ball by Tun Besar, the son of Bendahara Tun Perak, in a Sepak Raga game.
 The ball hit Raja Muhammad's headgear and knocked it to the ground.
-Angered, Raja Muhammad immediately stabbed and killed Tun Besar, leading to some of Tun Besar's kinsmen wanting to kill Raja Muhammad in retaliation.
+Angered, Raja Muhammad immediately stabbed and killed Tun Besar, leading some of Tun Besar's kinsmen to want to kill Raja Muhammad in retaliation.
 However, Bendahara Tun Perak managed to restrain them from an act of treason by saying that he would no longer accept Raja Muhammad as the Sultan's heir.
 Sultan Mansur Shah ordered his son out of Malacca and had him installed as the ruler of neighbouring Pahang.

 In Thailand, there is evidence that the Thai played Sepak Takraw during the reign of King Naresuan (1590–1605) of Ayutthaya Kingdom.
 A French historian, François Henri Turpin, wrote about how the Siamese played the game of Takraw to stay in shape.
 Murals at Bangkok's Wat Phra Kaeo, built in 1785, depict the Hindu god Hanuman playing Sepak Takraw in a ring with a troop of monkeys.
 The game was played in a circle for hundreds of years, until modern Sepak Takraw began taking shape in Thailand sometime during the early 1740s.
 In 1929, the Siam Sports Association drafted the first rules for Takraw competition.
 Four years later, the association introduced the volleyball-style net and held the first public contest.
 Within just a few years, Takraw was introduced to the curriculum in Siamese schools.
 The game became such a cherished local custom that another exhibition of volleyball-style Takraw was held to celebrate the kingdom's first constitution in 1933, the year after Thailand abolished absolute monarchy.